Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems: Applications

 \section{Applications}

 \seclab{applications}

-We now show that \thmref{result:eps} can be applied to a wide array of problems.
-In order to apply it, one need to show that the given problem meets the requirements of an \NDP.
+We now show that \thmref{result_eps} can be applied to a wide array of problems.
+In order to apply it, one needs to show that the given problem meets the requirements of an \NDP.
+Often, the inputs to the problems considered are unweighted point sets.
+As such, when we say such a problem is an \NDP, it is actually defined for unit-weighted point sets.
+We also continue making the simplifying assumption that the optimum value is strictly positive (see \remref{zero}).